 Many healthcare professionals consider at-home allergy tests unreliable.
 The worst-case scenario is interpreting the results on your own and then taking steps to address an allergy that may not be warranted.

-It’s always best to consult with a healthcare professional, and that’s still true if you decide that an at-home allergy test is your best option.
-Ask your doctor for advice on any tests you may be considering.
+It’s always best to consult a healthcare professional about allergies, and that’s still true if you decide that an at-home allergy test is your best option.

 Ask a doctor for advice on any tests you may be considering, and discuss results with a board certified allergist.